Tune into the latest podcast from HealthCert Education, as Paul Elmslie speaks to Dr Terry Harvey...

 Get unlimited access to all course content, additional learning materials, ongoing post-course support, and more.

-This module examines the role of the prostate and what may happen when it is not functioning normally.
-This includes symptoms, underlying problems and other common features associated with prostate conditions.
+This module focuses on prostate conditions and prostate checks.
+The role of the prostate is outlined and what may happen when it is not functioning normally including symptoms, underlying problems and other common features.
 It covers benign prostatic enlargement and associated urinary incontinence in men.
-Conditions that are best referred to a urologist are covered including what treatment options may be considered by the urologist which is helpful for the treating medical practitioner to know.
-How to establish an initial assessment for various conditions are outlined.
-Planning a prostate check by digital palpation, what to look for and how to interpret the pathology results are included in unit two.
+Conditions that are best referred to a urologist are covered including what treatment options may be considered by the urologist.
+This is helpful information for the treating medical practitioner to know for continuing patient care.
+The module includes guides to conducting an initial assessment for various prostate conditions.
+Unit two content includes planning a prostate check by digital palpation, what to look for and how to interpret the pathology results.
 Charts, graphs, studies and diagrams assist with determining the appropriate management.

-This module follows on from the ‘Prostate conditions and prostate checks’ module and focusses on prostate cancer.
+This module focuses on prostate cancer.
 Topics include symptoms for prostate cancer, diagnosis tools including PSA and digital examination, when to refer and what information to include when referring.
 Understanding the function and levels of PSA testing is a feature of unit one in addition to outlining prevention studies and men at higher risk.
-Management of localized prostate cancer including surveillance vs surgery is discussed.
+Management of localised prostate cancer including surveillance versus surgery is discussed.
 Unit two includes information and studies on radiation, neoadjuvant and adjuvant RT therapies, medications, post treatment surveillance and biochemical recurrence after treatment.
 Unit three discusses metastatic prostate cancer and androgen deprivation therapy, androgen resistance and treatment options.
 Rare subtypes are covered in addition to bone health and the effects of treatment on the skeleton.
-The module finishes with an outline of future directions.

-This module includes the symptoms, screening, diagnosis and management of sexually transmitted infections in men.
-These infections include herpes simplex (primary and recurrent), human papillomavirus, epidermodysplasia verruciformis, molluscum contagiosum, syphilis, gonorrhoea, chlamydia, chancroid, granuloma inguinale (donovanosis) and HIV.
+This module focuses on sexually transmitted infections for men commencing with symptoms, screening, diagnosis and management of these infections in men.
+Infections include herpes simplex (primary and recurrent), human papillomavirus, epidermodysplasia verruciformis, molluscum contagiosum, syphilis, gonorrhoea, chlamydia, chancroid, granuloma inguinale (donovanosis) and HIV.
 It incorporates the symptoms, diagnosis, treatment and prevention options for STIs.
 First and second line treatment therapies and complications of some STIs are mentioned.
-Images including pathology images of different STIs provide references for the clinical setting.
-Unit four is about HIV, the connection with AIDS, symptoms and how it affects the body including the skin.
-Investigation options are outlined and the management and prevention strategies (PrEP) are discussed.
+Pathology images of different STIs provide references for the clinical setting.
+HIV, the connection with AIDS, symptoms and how it affects the body and skin, including investigation options, management and prevention strategies (PrEP) are discussed.

-This module focusses on lifestyle choices including smoking and alcohol and the health impacts of these behaviours on health and wellbeing.
-The module also outlines the impact of obesity and the sedentary lifestyle and how these increase the risk of elevated blood lipids, coronary artery disease and peripheral vascular disease.
+This module focuses on lifestyle choices including smoking and alcohol and the health impacts of these behaviours on health and wellbeing.
+The module outlines the impact of obesity and the sedentary lifestyle and how these increase the risk of elevated blood lipids, coronary artery disease and peripheral vascular disease.
 Statistics on insurance claims highlight the health and monetary costs of poorer lifestyle choices.
-Unit one explores how this behaviour can be prevented or at least reduce the health costs.
-Statistics on smoking, alcohol and drug use are presented including the related illnesses that may be caused by these lifestyle choices.
-Unit two profiles four case studies and how a medical practitioner can work with patients to encourage positive lifestyle choices.
-Information and tools on the best approaches to support lifestyle choices are a feature of unit two.
+Unit one explores how this behaviour can be prevented and reduce health costs.
+Statistics on smoking, alcohol and methamphetamine use are presented including the related illnesses that may be caused by these lifestyle choices.
+Four case studies are profiled including how a medical practitioner can work with patients to encourage positive lifestyle choices.
+Information and tools on the best approaches to support lifestyle choices are a feature of this module.

 Men find it hard to express emotion.
 This module suggests various techniques to open discussion about feelings, emotions and depression with male patients.
-It includes how to diagnose and manage depression.
-Factors contributing to men’s mental health and the ways men cope with the stigma of mental health are discussed.
+It outlines how to diagnose and manage depression and includes factors contributing to men’s mental health and the ways men cope with the stigma of mental health.
 Screening all men for depression and suicide risk is suggested, especially as illness, medications or relationship changes may increase the risk of mental health issues.
 Evaluation and screening tools are provided along with supportive care and treatment strategies.
 Bipolar depression symptoms and treatment options including psychotherapy are addressed, along with suicide and homicide risk factors.
-The relationship between obesity, hypogonadism, Cushing’s syndrome, hyperglycemia, diabetes with depression is detailed.
-Unit four focuses on patient compliance, guidelines, monitoring, team based care and referral options.
+The relationship between obesity, hypogonadism, Cushing’s syndrome, hyperglycaemia, diabetes with depression is detailed.
+Unit four focuses on patient compliance, guidelines, monitoring, team-based care and referral options.

 This module assesses the effects of ageing in men and explores the physical capacities as men age.
 Statistics for causes of death are listed and how exercise can lead to better health outcomes.
 Unit two suggests ways that a medical practitioner can overcome barriers to facilitate lifestyle changes and suggests motivation tools.
 Guidelines for the level of physical activity for the older male are outlined including the complexities related to remoteness and socioeconomic status.
 The effects of fitness and mortality on the older population including cancer, prostate cancer, dementia, cardiovascular and anxiety/depression are addressed.
 Unit four suggests how a medical practitioner can make a difference in health outcomes for the older male.
 Guides are provided aimed at male patients, including the right questions to ask, intensity levels, stages of change, barriers and enablers, getting started and ‘sticking with it’.

-This module focuses on the male genital anatomy and applying this knowledge to clinical presentations including benign swellings, cancer, pain and impaired vascular supply.
-Unit 1 focuses on the urethra including constrictions, obstructions, micturition, incontinence and visceral pain.
-Unit 2 focuses on the prostate gland and explains the zones and glands, benign hypertrophy and prostate cancer, hazards of prostatectomy and referred pain.
-Unit 3 is about the penis, its anatomy, the prepuce issues, circumcision and peyronie’s disease.
-Unit 4 explains erectile tissue and mechanism, erectile dysfunction including priapism and end artery considerations.
+This module focuses on the male genital anatomy and how these organs work together.
+Clinical presentations include benign swellings, cancer, pain and impaired vascular supply.
+Unit one focuses on the urethra including constrictions, obstructions, micturition, incontinence and visceral pain.
+Unit two focuses on the prostate gland and explains the zones and glands, benign hypertrophy and prostate cancer, hazards of prostatectomy and referred pain.
+Unit three is about the penis, its anatomy, the prepuce issues, circumcision and Peyronie’s disease.
+Unit four explains erectile tissue and mechanism, erectile dysfunction including priapism and end artery considerations.
 This includes venous drainage, nerves, lymph vessels and erectile dysfunction.
 Unit five covers the ejaculatory pathway and clinical problems including deferent duct, seminal vessels and the ejaculation function.
-The anatomy of each organ is examined in detail to enhance the understanding of clinical problems and the symptoms to look for.
-The module also outlines how each of these organs work together.
+The anatomy of each organ is examined in detail to enhance the understanding of clinical problems and symptoms to assist with diagnosis.

 Professor Peter Reaburn recently retired as Professor and Head of Exercise and Sport Science at Bond University where he remains an Honorary Adjunct Professor.
 Prof Reaburn remains an active researcher focused on health, performance, and successful ageing in masters athletes.
 He is an award-winning university educator having won university and national teaching awards and citations for both undergraduate teaching and postgraduate supervision.
 Prof Reaburn is a masters athlete with a passionate belief in the value of exercise as medicine.